Foldings in relatively hyperbolic groups: Introduction

 Dahmani \cite{Dahmani2006} generalized this result to relatively hyperbolic groups and established finiteness of homomorphic images under the additional assumption that the homomorphism does not have accidental hyperbolics, i.e. does not factor through a group that splits over a subgroup that is mapped to a parabolic subgroup.

 Makanin-Razborov diagrams refine the above arguments as they give a complete parametrization of all homomorphisms from a given finitely presented (or even finitely generated) group to a given (toral relatively) hyperbolic group.
-They rely essentially on the ideas of Makanin \cite{Makanin1982} and Razborov \cite{Razborov1987} and are in their modern form due to Sela \cite{Sela2001} and Kharlampovich-Myasnikov \cite{Kharlampovich1998,Kharlampovich1998a} in the case of free groups, see \cite{Sela2009} and \cite{Weidmann2019} for hyperbolic groups and \cite{Groves2009,Groves2005} for toral relatively hyperbolic groups.
+They rely essentially on the ideas of Makanin \cite{Makanin1982} and Razborov \cite{Razborov1987} and are in their modern form due to Sela \cite{Sela2001} and Kharlampovich-Myasnikov \cite{Kharlampovich1998,Kharlampovich1998a} in the case of free groups, see \cite{Sela2009} and \cite{Weidmann2019} for hyperbolic groups and \cite{Groves2009,Groves2005} for toral relatively hyperbolic groups, i.e. groups that are hyperbolic relative to finitely generated free Abelian groups.

 In the present paper we are interested in the totality of $k$-generated subgroups of a given relatively hyperbolic group, i.e. images of the free group $F_k$.
 The above mentioned methods fail in this context as all homomorphisms factor through a free product.
 Thus the question is in some sense complementary to the above results.